-Once completed, Skyfarm visitors will be able to tour the farm and orchard.
+Skyfarm visitors can tour the farm and orchard.
 You can sample honey from working beehives, eat at the cafe, have a drink on the deck, hire event spaces, attend classes at the environmental education centre or just enjoy the kids’ playground.
 Essentially, it’s a little piece of the country right in the heart of Melbourne’s CBD.

 Welcome to my virtual garden

 Also located physically in Melbourne, but reaching much further thanks to the internet, is Farmwall.
-The start-up designs sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.
+They design sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.

 As well as selling grow kits that can produce food in the smallest unit, Farmwall also has an online platform.
 Ecosytem by Farmwall has created a virtual community garden made up of legions of passionate urban food producers who want to learn, grow and share knowledge.

 “We’re taking people on a journey where they feel empowered,” says Farmwall CEO Geert Hendrix.
 “They feel like they can actually make a difference.”

 Whether you have access to a local community garden or not, you can participate in urban agriculture through Farmwall.
 As well as giving members access to nutritious, locally-grown food, there are also the social and psychological benefits that come with belonging to a thriving, productive community.

-“Since COVID, people have a real desire to reconnect with people in a community sense,” Hendrix says.
-“In urban farming, there’s a lot of potential to bring value to people; not only from learning how to connect, but also how to grow your own healthy food.
+““In urban farming, there’s a lot of potential to bring value to people; not only from learning how to connect, but also how to grow your own healthy food,” Hendrix says.